-A review and exploration of the principles of interpersonal communication, along with the application of those principles-both in theory and practice-to the tasks and problems encountered in Christian ministry.
+A review and exploration of the principles of interpersonal communication, along with the application of those principles-in both theory and practice-to the tasks and problems encountered in Christian ministry.
 Emphasis is on the role of communications in the development of interpersonal relationships.

 CM-3374.
-Public Relations-3 semester hours
+Public Relations and Social Media-3 semester hours